BeatBrokerz/fwListPeel/README.md

 ### Autoload Usage

 This widget can be auto-loaded from the Beat Brokerz CDN.
 Use the following url in your autoload settings:

 `//www.beatbrokerz.com/flex/widget/fwlistpeel/widget.js`

+**Beat Brokerz Autoloader**
-You can use the [widget autoloader](http://www.beatbrokerz.com/flex/start/settings#autoloader) feature in your flex app settings to autoload this widget on every page your flex app is installed to, or autoload it selectively using a javascript command:
+You can use the [widget autoloader](http://www.beatbrokerz.com/flex/start/settings#autoloader) feature in your flex app settings (on Beat Brokerz) to autoload this widget automatically on every page your flex app is installed to.

+**Javascript Autoloader**
+Or you can autoload it selectively on your pages using javascript:
 ```javascript
 flexloader.autoload('//www.beatbrokerz.com/flex/widget/fwlistpeel/widget.js');
 ```